 Flooring Considerations

 Mudroom floors take serious abuse from wet shoes, dropped bags, and tracked-in dirt.
 Choose materials that handle moisture and clean easily.
 Tile, luxury vinyl plank, sealed concrete, or stone all perform well.
-Skip carpet, hardwood, or any material that water damage.
+Skip carpet, hardwood, or any material that can be damaged by water.

 Add a heavy-duty indoor/outdoor mat or rug.
 Choose one you can shake out or hose down outside.
 This extra layer captures dirt before it reaches your actual flooring.